Ari-S-123/dbd-final-project/README.md

-# How to Run the App.
+# How to run the app:-

 1. Install Node.js LTS.